Ali-Al-Khuwaja/AliDevLog/README.md

-# GameDevBirds
+# AliDevLog

-Welcome to GameDevBirds!
+Welcome to AliDevLog!
 This is a blog dedicated to my journey as I learn game development alongside web development and some other stuff I find useful.
 Here, I share my experiences, insights, and resources that I discover along the way.

 ## About Me